Missouri Solar Eclipse 2017

 The eclipse will bring people from all over the world hoping to view the event.
 Be aware of safety concerns resulting from the influx of traffic.

-From eclipse viewing safety, to general summer safety information, be prepared for issues that you will need to keep in mind to safely enjoy the event.
+Be prepared for issues, specific to the eclipse, that you will need to keep in mind to safely enjoy the event.